 By Jon Bare

 On a real piano, a hard key hit will create a sound that is not just louder than a soft hit, it has a different timbre.
-Velocity-sensitive keyboards may offer one sample for soft hits and another sample for hard hits, maybe even a morphing algorithm for in-between hits, but it is really not the same thing.
+Velocity-sensitive keyboards may offer one sample for softer hits and another sample for harder hits, multiple layers of them, maybe even a morphing algorithm for in-between hits, but it is really not the same thing.
 Besides, do you have a sample for pedal presses, pedal releases and damper noise?
 I think not, unless you’re into the multi-gigabyte sound libraries that are just becoming practical nowadays…and even then, there’s room for argument as to whether all the bases are covered.

 It was only natural in 1798 for someone to invent an “upright” piano with the strings mounted vertically instead of horizontally.
 That invention would bring the piano into everyone’s home.
 Unfortunately, people didn’t have 9-foot doorways, so compromises had to be made.
 The strings were shorter.
 There were fewer of them.
 That changed everything.